-Welcome to the wesite for the Phoenix Bahá’í community! test
+Welcome to the website for the Phoenix Bahá’í community!

 Young and old, in cities and villages around the world are taking part in a process of community building based on concepts enshrined in the Bahá’í Teachings.
 Bahá’ís are building spiritual communities around the world.

 Click on this link: http://www.bahai.org/frontiers/ to see the insights and experiences of children, junior youth, youth, and adults—in Canada, Colombia, the Democratic Republic of the Congo, and India—whose efforts to build vibrant communities are at the frontiers of learning.

 If you would like to connect with the Bahá’í World News Service for news about the International Bahá’í Community visit http://news.bahai.org/.

 For more about the Bahá’ís in the United States: The American Baha’i, http://www.bahai.us/ or to find Bahá’ís near you, http://find.bahai.us/ (United States), or anywhere in the world, http://www.bahai-directory.org/.

 The Bahá’í Faith is the youngest of the world’s independent religions.
 Its founder, Bahá’u'lláh (1817-1892), is regarded by Bahá’ís as the most recent in the line of Messengers of God that stretches back beyond recorded time and that includes Abraham, Moses, Buddha, Krishna, Zoroaster, Christ and Muhammad.